The name: $25 / year

 Expect to pay about $200 per year for a “shared hosting” plan.
 A shared hosting plan should be enough for a personal or small business website.
 Note: A large website with thousands of visitors per month may require a dedicated server, which could cost as much as $300/mnth.
 For the purposes of this article, we’re assuming you’re starting small.

-The actual website: There are many options when it comes to designing and building your website.
+The website itself: There are several options when it comes to designing and building your website.
 I recommend using a Content Management System (CMS) like WordPress.

 Customizing an existing WordPress theme is the most cost-effective way to build a website.

-A WordPress theme will cost $50-$75 and customizing the theme could cost anywhere from $500-$1,500 depending on the complexity of the site.
+A WordPress theme will cost $50-$75 and customizing the theme could cost anywhere from $500 to $5,000 depending on the complexity of the site.

 The management: Now that your website is up and running, someone needs to watch over the site and keep it up to date and safe.

 To keep your site secure, your CMS (WordPress theme) and plugins will need regular updates.

 This type of freelance website management can cost as little as $60 per month.